grafana/metrictank/community/CALL.md

 ## Why?

-We want to provide a monthly summary of all things Metrictank, major bug fixes, breaking changes, upcoming events, and a place to discuss the future of the project.
+We want to provide a monthly summary of all things Metrictank: major bug fixes, breaking changes, upcoming events, and a place to discuss the future of the project.

 ## Code of Conduct